What Happens to Your Body When You Eat Hot Sauce

 Not only does hot sauce increase your sodium intake for the day, if consumed regularly and in large quantities, it can also be "problematic for individuals with high blood pressure or who regularly experience acid reflux," says Walsh.
 (Related: 28 Best and Worst Foods for Acid Reflux)

 Instead, she suggests cutting back on hot sauce and instead opting for lower-sodium spices to get that fiery fix.
 Crushed red pepper flakes are a great alternative, for example.
 Bottom line, stick to one or two teaspoons of hot sauce daily to keep your sodium levels in check.
+And for more on the latest food news, sign up for our newsletter.

 Are there any positive effects that can occur from eating hot sauce?